-HACFM will offer a preference to Any Household that Includes one or more non-elderly person (age 18 to 62) with disabilities that are;
+HACFM will offer a preference to Any Household that Includes one or more non-elderly person (age 18 to 62) with disabilities that are;are.

-- Transitioning out of institutional or other segregated settings that include, but are not limited to: - (1) congregate settings populated exclusively or primarily with individuals with disabilities; - (2) congregate settings characterized by regimentation in daily activities, lack of privacy or autonomy, policies limiting visitors, or limits on individuals' ability to engage freely in community activities and to manage their own activities of daily living; or - (3) settings that provide for daytime activities primarily with other individuals with disabilities. - At serious risk of institutionalization or other segregated settings; Includes an individual with a disability who as a result of a public entity's failure to provide community services or its cut to such services will likely cause a decline in health, safety, or welfare that would lead to the individual's eventual placement in an institution.
-This includes individuals experiencing lack of access to supportive services for independent living, long waiting lists for or lack of access to housing combined with community-based services, individuals currently living under poor housing conditions or homeless with barriers to geographic mobility, and/or currently living alone but requiring supportive services for independent living.
+- Transitioning out of institutional or other segregated settings that include, but are not limited to:

+(1) congregate settings populated exclusively or primarily with individuals with disabilities;disabilities.

+(2) congregate settings characterized by regimentation in daily activities, lack of privacy or autonomy, policies limiting visitors, or limits on individuals' ability to engage freely in community activities and to manage their own activities of daily living; or individual with a disability who as a result of a public entity's failure to provide community services or itsit's cut to such services will likely cause a decline in health, safety, or welfare that would lead to the individual's eventual placement in an institution.
+This includes individuals experiencing lack of access to supportive services for independent living, long waiting lists for or lack of access to housing combined with community- based services, individuals currently living under poor housing conditions or homeless with barriers to geographic mobility, and/or currently living alone but requiring supportive services for independent living.
 A person cannot be considered at serious risk of institutionalization unless the person has a disability.
-An individual may be designated as at serious risk of institutionalization either by a health and human services agency, by a community-based organization, or by self-identification.
+An individual may be designated as at serious risk of institutionalization, or by self-identification.